sarahpolzer/googleslidesapi/README.md

 ![the team](screenshots_for_instructions/the_team.png)

 ## How to Automate a Report
-**Important Note: Always Automate Reports on the First of the Month**
+:exclamation:**Important Note: Always Automate Reports on the First of the Month**:exclamation:

 There are template reports made for every single client with information in the file client_information/client_information.json.
 These reports should be shared with you on Google Slides.
 You should be logged into a google